Introduction

 Using a Spark Plug Gauge:

-A spark plug gauge is used to measure the gap between the center electrode and the side electrode.
-Slide the appropriate thickness gauge between the electrodes to check the gap.
+Grab a spark plug gauge to check the distance between the center electrode and the side electrode.
+Insert the right thickness gauge between them to see if the gap is correct.

-Refer to your lawn mower’s owner manual for the recommended gap specification.
+Be sure to look in your lawn mower’s owner manual for the specific gap measurement the manufacturer recommends.

 Adjust the Gap if Necessary